Benjamin W. Fortson Jr.

 Benjamin Wynn Fortson Jr. (December 19, 1904 – May 19, 1979) was a Secretary of State of Georgia.
 After being selected by Ellis Arnall, the governor in 1946, Fortson kept his title as secretary until 1979, making him the longest-running secretary in Georgia history.

 Background

 Benjamin Wynn Fortson Jr. was born in 1904 in Wilkes County, Georgia.
-At 24, he was in a car accident that permanently paralyzed him from the waist down.
+In 1929, at age 24, he was in a car accident that permanently paralyzed him from the waist down.
+This accident led him to use his spare time to study politics.

 Fortson served two terms in the Georgia House of Representatives.
 He was elected to the Georgia Senate in 1938 and served until he was appointed secretary of state by Governor Ellis Arnall in February 1946 to fill the unexpired term of John B. Wilson.
 Fortson was elected in the next election and every four years thereafter.

-He was serving his ninth term at the time of his death on May 19, 1979, in Atlanta, Georgia.
-After funeral services in the rotunda of the state Capitol, he was buried in Wilkes County in Resthaven Cemetery.
+He died on May 19, 1979, at the age of 74 at his home in Atlanta (DeKalb County) from heart failure.
+He was serving his ninth term as the Georgia Secretary of State when he died.
+After funeral services in the rotunda of the state Capitol, he was buried at Resthaven Cemetery in Wilkes County, Georgia.